dwbrown/Markov/README.md

 output lines.

 In Immediate mode, the contents of the input string are given on the command line, possibly in quotes, preceeded by the "-i" option.
+Note that on Windows, command line arguments cannot contain blanks, and double quotes are passed to the program as part of the argument, so on Windows immediate mode is limited to single word inputs, not in quotes.

 In Unit Test mode and Immediate mode, all "~" characters in the input line will be converted to end-of-lines in the input string (which will